A baby sleep positioner, baby wedge, or bassinet wedge is not safe and forms a potentially fatal risk

 the side (which was sometimes still recommended in those days).
 You can

-still buy them or even find them included with an in-bed
+still buy them or even find them included with a so-called in-bed

 several babies have suffocated after rolling within